 9. Ease of recognition

 When you’re looking to build a culture of recognition in your company, it has to be very easy for employees to express their appreciation for each other.
-The best platforms facilitate spontaneous recognition that flows in all directions through the organization, rather than only from the top down.
+The best employee recognition software facilitates spontaneous acts of appreciation that flow in all directions through the organization, rather than only from the top down.
 Simplify the recognition process for every employee across all levels of your organization.

 10. Public praise